 This page contains content that does not match your current location

-Please note we will send a confirmation email with details of how to access the webinar 1-2 days after you register.
+Please note we will send an email with a link to the recording and a copy of the slide handout 1-2 days after you register.

 Our volunteers contribute so much to the community – bringing with them a wealth of experience, values and diverse backgrounds.
 As the manager of a team of volunteers, how do you make sure you’re harnessing this potential while maintaining a safe and legal volunteer program?

 Can you still engage someone if they’ve got a criminal record?
 How should you deal with an older volunteer in the time of a pandemic?
 What can you do on a small budget to make your workplace more accessible for people with disability?
 This workshop-style webinar will use practical case studies to highlight the kind of issues you need to consider to build and grow a successful and diverse volunteer workforce.

 - Work health & safety obligations

 - Anti-discrimination laws

 - Practical tips on how to balance your legal obligations while embracing a diverse volunteer workforce

 - A copy of webinar recording (available for 30 days)

 If your organisation is unable to cover the webinar fee or if you're having trouble registering please get in touch at firstname.lastname@example.org